jburrows82/llmcord/README.md

 - If you're having issues, try my suggestions [here](https://github.com/jakobdylanc/llmcord/issues/19)

 - Only models from OpenAI API and xAI API are "user identity aware" because only they support the "name" parameter in the message object.
 Hopefully more providers support this in the future.

+- Gemini safety settings are currently hardcoded to `BLOCK_NONE` for all categories.

 - PRs are welcome :)